cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 5️⃣: Teams

-*Teams are custom groups of agents from different departments, built to handle specialized ticket types (e.g., Online Banking issues).*
+> 📌 *Why?* Teams are custom groups of agents from different departments, built to handle specialized ticket types (e.g., Online Banking issues).

 1. Go to **Admin Panel → Agents → Teams**.
 2. Click **Add New Team** and name it **Online Banking**.
 Do the same with **Level I Support**.